fabiocaccamo/django-colorfield/README.md

 ![django-colorfield-palette](https://user-images.githubusercontent.com/7900305/104512178-194d3600-55ee-11eb-8cba-91cca156da06.png)

-You can provide a palette to choose from to the widget by using the field `choices`
+It is possible to provide a palette to choose from to the widget.
+It can be done by using the field `choices` *(force to choose from choices)* or `samples` *(just like choices, but allows also custom color selection)*.

 ```python
 from colorfield.fields import ColorField